 Get InvolvedUse Queens Memory’s online submission forms to share your:

-Queens Memory invites you to learn something about your neighborhood and share your stories at their live events.
-These free public programs include story sharing circles, scanning days for family photos, panel discussions on topics of local interest, oral history workshops, volunteer meet-ups, trivia nights, public art pop-ups, and multi-media exhibits.
+Queens Memory invites you to learn about your neighborhood and share your stories at our live events.
+These free public programs include story sharing circles, oral history workshops, scanning days for family photos, panel discussions on topics of local interest, and memoir writing workshops.

 Join the Queens Memory team by becoming a volunteer!
 Contact QueensMemory@queenslibrary.org to learn how you can contribute as an interviewer, editor, photographer, or event organizer.
 Teachers, reach out to learn more about planning a Queens Memory project with your students.